Arthur Erickson: Simon Fraser University (Burnaby, BC)

 Simon Fraser University is located on top of Burnaby Mountain, at Greater Vancouver's eastern edge, 1,214 feet above sea level.
 The scale of the project is reminiscent of utopian designs from French architects in the late eighteenth century such as Etienne-Louis Bouillee, and provides a balance between the British Columbia context and the structural ambitions of the 1960s period of Modern architecture.
 The unfinished concrete blends in with the surrounding geography in colour but not in shape.
 When viewed from above in plan, the campus forms a geometric contrast to the snowy mountains of its context but does not interfere with the site's spectacular views and is open to its natural surroundings.
 While Erickson had 900 acres on which to build, he kept the campus tight and left the rest for meadow and playing fields.
-The design features a covered plaza with massive skylights which respond to Vancouver’s wet climate.
-The campus is landscaped to provide numerous small spaces for study; it in centre, Erickson placed a large rectangular pool containing an enormous block of Fraser River jade.
+The design features a covered plaza with massive skylights which respond to Vancouver's wet climate.
+The campus is landscaped to provide numerous small spaces for study; in its centre, Erickson placed a large rectangular pool containing an enormous block of Fraser River jade.
 Perhaps most significantly, academic disciplines are not isolated in separate buildings; the campus is a quadrangle designed so that people have to cross paths and interact with each other.
 The design was met with international acclaim, with one critic writing that it "answered questions about the nature of education".